 We humans have pushed our way into all types of habitats, forcing interactions with wildlife that harm them and us; gathered up the exotic species that people will pay top dollar to eat and stacked them in cages to bleed and defecate on each other in wet markets; and farmed them in cruel, unsanitary conditions that allow livestock feces to find its way into our food and water.

 Why are we pushing into wildlife habitats?
 Because we are driven to consume more space to build communities, more natural resources to sustain our lives and livelihoods, more wild game to feed more people.
 In short, because of rapid human population growth.
 Which is the same reason we’ve taken to farming livestock in such horrific conditions.
 We’re no longer eating meat produced at our local family-run farms.
-We’re eating meat that’s been factory farmed, sometimes thousands of miles away, in huge, depressing feedlots—because that’s the only way to produce enough of it for our massive population, which still grows by 80 million people a year.Read the full issue
+We’re eating meat that’s been factory farmed, sometimes thousands of miles away, in huge, depressing feedlots—because that’s the only way to produce enough of it for our massive population, which still grows by tens of millions of people a year.Read the full issue

 Pandemics Slide Deck